Call for Proposals is Closed for the 2021 AIR Forum Virtual

 Q: What is the role of the AIR Forum Program Committee?

-A: This six-member volunteer group reviews the accepted sessions holistically for an appropriate mix of topics across the program and breaks ties between proposal scores as needed.
+A: This volunteer member group reviews the accepted sessions holistically for a suitable mix of topics across the program and breaks ties between proposal scores as needed.
 This committee is advisory to the Executive Office on all aspects of assuring that the educational program at the AIR Forum meets the needs of members and maximizes the learning for our attendees.

 Q: When are proposal presenters notified of the selection outcome?